 Whether you are at a prestigious casino, playing a few hands with your friends, or prefer to play online poker on your computer, the battle all starts the moment you join the table.
 Always assume you’re playing for money even if you’re not.
 If you are, double up that mentality and always put your goals in front.

-A poker player that emits a strong presence is always a threat to others on the table.
-However, understanding when to focus your aggressive poker strategy is the key.
+A poker player that emits a strong presence is always a threat to others at the table.
+However, understanding when to focus on your aggressive poker strategy is the key.
 Laser focus on the game and make the others feel that you want to win the pot for yourself.